Joan Jonas: Group exhibitions

+Other activities

+In 2023, Jonas served on the jury that chose Sarah Lucas as first winner of the New Museum’s $400,000 Hostetler/Wrigley Sculpture Award.

 Recognition

 Jonas has been awarded fellowships and grants for choreography, video, and visual arts from the National Endowment for the Arts; Rockefeller Foundation; Contemporary Art Television (CAT) Fund; Television Laboratory at WNET/13, New York; Artists' Television Workshop at WXXI-TV, Rochester, New York; and Deutscher Akademischer Austausch Dienst (DAAD).
 Jonas has received the Hyogo Prefecture Museum of Modern Art Prize at the Tokyo International Video Art Festival, the Polaroid Award for Video, and the American Film Institute Maya Deren Award for Video.

 In 2009, Jonas was awarded a Lifetime Achievement Award from the Solomon R. Guggenheim Museum.

 In 2012, Jonas was honored on the occasion of the Kitchen Spring Gala Benefit.

 Jonas was named Whitechapel Gallery Art Icon 2016.
 In 2018, Jonas won the Kyoto Prize for Art.

-Jonas has received awards from Anonymous Was A Woman (1998); the Rockefeller Foundation (1990); American Film Institute’s Maya Deren Award for Video (1989); Guggenheim Foundation (1976); and the National Endowment for the Arts (1974).
+Jonas has received awards from Anonymous Was A Woman (1998); the Rockefeller Foundation (1990); American Film Institute's Maya Deren Award for Video (1989); Guggenheim Foundation (1976); and the National Endowment for the Arts (1974).

+In 2023 Jonas was elected to the Royal Academy of Arts in London, as an Honorary Royal Academician (HonRA).

 Art market

-Joan Jonas is represented in New York City by Gavin Brown's enterprise and in Los Angeles by Rosamund Felsen Gallery.
+Joan Jonas is represented in New York City by Gladstone Gallery, after previously being represented by Gavin Brown's enterprise.
+Jonas is represented in Los Angeles by Rosamund Felsen Gallery.

 In addition to working on her art, Jonas has been serving on the advisory board of the Hauser & Wirth Institute since 2018.